jdnoc/onepercentgrowth/_posts/2017-7-26-things-i-know.markdown

 > “Routine, in an intelligent man, is a sign of ambition.” ― W. H. Auden

-I really like James Clear - this is an extensions of the stuff he talks about in his article, [Achieve Your Goals: The Scientific Argument for Mastering One Thing at a Time](http://jamesclear.com/master-one-thing).
+I really like James Clear - this is an extension of the stuff he talks about in his article, [Achieve Your Goals: The Scientific Argument for Mastering One Thing at a Time](http://jamesclear.com/master-one-thing).

 I want to take a year and change a habit / grow every day.